Followers

 The Loyalists take a Knee

-But by August 1779, most of the Loyalists were losing heart.
-They had suffered heavy losses and it looked like the south would be lost to the crown.
-Many of them, including Fanning, agreed to a conditional pardon by Governor John Rutledge.
-This kept Fanning out of the fray for several months.
-Fanning’s numerous escapades had taken a toll on him.
-By his own admission, he was worn out, frazzled and skeletal in appearance.
-His many wounds and injuries had taken their toll.
-Fanning had even agreed to guide patriot militia units in the backcountry as part of his pardon.
+But by August 1779, most of the Loyalists were losing hope.
+They had suffered heavy losses, and it seemed like the South would fall to the crown.
+Many of them, including Fanning, accepted a conditional pardon from Governor John Rutledge.
+This kept Fanning out of the fighting for several months.
+Fanning’s many adventures had taken a toll on him.
+By his own words, he was exhausted, worn out, and looked frail.
+His numerous wounds and injuries had worn him down.
+Fanning even agreed to guide Patriot militia units in the backcountry as part of his pardon.

 The British capture of Charleston marked a new dynamic in the